 What We Can Do If Your Protections Are Violated

 In effect, if an unlawful search and seizure was conducted, a competent criminal defense attorney can apply to the court to have a Map or Dunaway hearing.
 Here the criminal defense attorney will cross-examine the police in order to demonstrate to the court that the police did not meet the legal standard for the search.
 If the judge decides in favor of the defendant, than it’s possible under the Exclusionary Rule, that the evidence from the unlawful search will be excluded from the trial.

 However, it is important to remember that criminal cases are all different and that individual circumstances of each case will play a major part in whether the search and seizure was lawful or if evidence can be excluded.

 You must remember that the Fourth Amendment also provides for searches and seizures that are legal.
 What this means is that the police can abrogate a defendant’s concerns over privacy in his/her car or home etc. if the police have probable cause that they were able to find evidence that the defendant committed a crime and a judge issues a warrant or that the circumstances support a search without a warrant.

 In virtually all circumstances, a qualified criminal defense attorney should be found in order to bring any and all police search and seizure infractions to the attention of the court in order to protect the defendant’s Fourth Amendment rights.

-The Kushner Law Group is here to guide and protect you if you or someone you know has been indicted.
-Call us now for a free consultation at (718) 504-1440.
-With years of experience defending our clients in New York State and the Federal Courts; we have the experience and the strategies to defend your rights.
-To learn more about the Kushner Law Group, click here.
+The Kushner Law Group, PLLC, is here to guide and protect you if you or someone you know has been indicted.
+Call us now for a free consultation at 718-838-9341.
+With years of experience defending our clients in New York state and the federal courts; we have the experience and the strategies to defend your rights.
+To learn more about our firm, click here.